 If you are using the MyQuickCloud printer but you are still not able to print, it could be that the print settings file in QuickBooks is corrupt.
 You can fix this issue, follow these steps:

 - Open Windows Explorer on the host machine and navigate to the following path:

 - For Windows 10, 8.1, 8, 7, Vista and Server 2016 onwards: C:\ProgramData\Intuit\Your QuickBooks Version\

 - For Server 2008 and Server 2012: C:\Users\Your Username\AppData\Roaming\Intuit\ Your QuickBooks Version\TSPrinterSettings

 - Rename the file titled QBPRINT.QBP to QBPRINT.OLD

 - Open QuickBooks again

 This will recreate the print processing file and you now should be able to print correctly.

-If you are still not able to print, open a live chat or send us an email and we’ll be happy to help.
+If you are still finding that QuickBooks is unable to print, open a live chat or send us an email and we’ll be happy to help.